ketuvin/ketuvin/README.md

 #### 💬 I'm @ketuvin.
 Below are the technologies, programming languages, and frameworks that I play with for my web and mobile development.

 - NextJS
-- Bootstrap, SASS, Tailwind CSS, Chakra UI
+- CSS with Bootstrap, SASS, Tailwind CSS, Chakra UI
 - Javascript
 - jQuery
 - Nativescript - Angular